gagnemartin/menoum/README.md

 The command `npm start` will start the React, Node and Postgres servers with Adminer to manage your database data.
 Elasticsearch will also launch with Kibana to visualize your data.
 The migrations will automatically run.

+To also run the crawler, use the command `npm start:crawler`

 In another terminal, run the seeders: `npm run seeds`

 The data from the database will persist even the container is not running.